FourBob/ikea-led-obegraensad/README.md

 6. **Upload to ESP32**
    - Click `PlatformIO Upload` (bottom right) to upload the firmware to the ESP32.

+### New Plugins

+- Arcade Sprites
+  - Shows 2 classic-inspired invader sprites at a time (from a set of 5), slowly flying from right to left
+  - Spawns are always fully visible (no clipping top/bottom) and avoid starting overlaps
+  - Start bands (top/bottom) are randomized at boot so the initial scene varies
+- Tetris (Demo)
+  - Simple AI picks placements to avoid holes and keep stack low; line clears with blink and collapse
+  - Game restarts automatically when blocks reach the hidden top rows
+  - Manual demo control via WebSocket events (optional): rotate/left/right/softDrop/hardDrop
+  - First “next piece” is randomized at boot for variety

 ### Configuring WiFi with WiFi manager